Ad Visibility and Viewability

 Other important advertising metrics

-Ad visibility and viewability are important metrics for display and video advertising in online marketing.
+Ad visibility and ad viewability are important metrics for display and video advertising in online marketing.
 Different types of digital ads have different KPIs.
 For example, for search campaigns, clicks are the decisive factor.
 Therefore, only costs per click are incurred there (pay-per-click PPC advertising).

 Audio advertising for radios or podcast marketing is usually measured by the number of downloads or reach.
 Therefore, it is important to understand what the ad campaign goal and medium are and to measure and optimize the right KPIs.